Pulsar & FRB Astronomer

 C. Ng, et al., 2020, MNRAS, 496, 3, 2836-2848

 55 new rotation measures plus 25 with improved precision, adds to the understanding of the Galactic magnetic field.
+Also see media coverage from the Varsity and the Dunlap Institute.

 A Shapiro delay detection in the pulsar binary system PSR J1811−2405